San Diego Air & Space Museum

-San Diego Air & Space Museum (SDA&SM, formerly the San Diego Aerospace Museum) is an aviation and space exploration museum in San Diego, California, United States.
-The museum is located in Balboa Park and is housed in the former Ford Building, which is listed on the US National Register of Historic Places.
-SDASM was established by articles of incorporation on October 12, 1961, and opened to the public on February 15, 1963.
+The San Diego Air & Space Museum (SDASM) is an aviation and space exploration museum in San Diego, California.
+It is located in Balboa Park and is housed in the former Ford Building, which is listed on the US National Register of Historic Places.
+The museum was established by articles of incorporation on October 12, 1961, and opened to the public on February 15, 1963.